joomlaboat/Ivan-Komlev-CV/README.md

 ## Summary

-Versatile and accomplished software developer with over 17 years of experience crafting innovative and scalable software solutions.
-Proven expertise in a comprehensive range of programming languages and technologies, including PHP, JavaScript, SQL (MySQL and Microsoft SQL), C#, C++, Python, Java, and LUA.
-Adept at leveraging Agile and Waterfall methodologies to deliver high-impact projects within budget and on time.
-Thrives in both independent and collaborative environments, fostering a culture of innovation and excellence.
+I'm a passionate and experienced software developer with over 17 years in the field, building everything from school management systems to popular Joomla extensions.
+I work comfortably across a wide range of programming languages—PHP, JavaScript, SQL, Python, and more—and enjoy solving complex problems with clean, effective code.
+Whether working solo or with a team, I focus on building practical, scalable solutions that actually make users' lives easier.
+I’m equally at home in fast-moving Agile environments or more structured Waterfall setups, and I take pride in writing software that lasts.

 ## Contact Information